The Effects Of L-Theanine: An Amino Acid For Health

 L-theanine—sometimes referred to as simply “theanine”—is a naturally occurring amino acid found in certain foods.
-Research as well as a long history of use across cultures suggests that this substance can have calming effects, which may be beneficial for those experiencing anxiety.
+Research and a long history of use across cultures suggest that this substance can have calming effects, which may be beneficial for those experiencing anxiety.
 Read on to learn more about L-theanine from supplements or green tea consumption and its potential health benefits.

 Taking L-theanine with your doctor’s advice